Skip to content

 Back

-1. Deadlifts – posterior chain + grip
+1. Deadlifts – posterior chain and grip

-3. Pull-ups – vertical pulling endurance
+3. Pull-ups – vertical pulling strength

 Arms